 Close the lid or door and let the meat cook for about three hours.
 Keep a good eye on the temperature and the color of the meat.
-You want it to get some good smoke but if it starts getting too dark after 2 hours, it’s ok to go ahead and proceed to the next step.
+You want it to get some good smoke but if it starts getting too dark, it's ok to go ahead and proceed to the next step.

-Be sure to use a high quality thermometer like the ThermoWorks Smoke to monitor the temperature of the meat and even the pit while it cooks.
+Be sure to use a high quality thermometer like the ThermoWorks Smoke to monitor the temperature of the meat as well as the smoker while it cooks.

-To preserve the color and to help it to tenderize at its maximum potential, I recommend wrapping it in foil once it reaches 165°F (74°C) or at about 3 hours in using the fast method.
+To preserve the color and to help it to tenderize at its maximum potential, you can wrap it in foil once it reaches 165°F (74°C) or at about 3 hours in using the fast method.